What This Covers

 Business EV finance follows the same structural options as conventional vehicle finance: hire purchase, finance lease, contract hire, and operating lease.
 The differences sit in the tax incentives, the residual value dynamics, and the charging infrastructure that almost always rides alongside fleet electrification.

 Hire purchase looks particularly strong for EVs because of the enhanced capital allowances.
-Zero-emission cars attract a 100 percent first-year allowance — the full purchase price comes off taxable profits in year one.
-For businesses with profitable trading entities, that pushes the tax case for HP over contract hire well past where it sits for petrol and diesel.
+Zero-emission cars attract a 100 percent first-year allowance, so the full purchase price comes off taxable profits in year one.
+When your fleet manager weighs HP against contract hire on a zero-emission car, that allowance usually tips the decision toward HP for any profitable trading entity.
+It pushes the tax case past where it sits for petrol and diesel.

 Contract hire is still the most common fleet product for EVs.
 Payments are fixed, residual value risk sits with the lender, and the vehicle goes back at term end.
-The catch: rates have run higher than expected.
+The catch is that rates have run higher than expected.
 Second-hand EV values are unsettled, so fleet funders have set conservative guaranteed future values to protect themselves.
+You pay for that caution in the monthly rate.

 EV Charging Infrastructure Finance

 Charging infrastructure is the necessary partner to fleet electrification, and it is financeable in its own right.
-Workplace charging points, depot systems, and rapid chargers can be funded through specialist EV infrastructure lenders, or bundled into a combined vehicle-and-infrastructure facility with one provider.
+Workplace charging points, depot systems, and rapid chargers can be funded through specialist EV infrastructure lenders.
+If you electrify a depot, you can usually fund the vehicles and the chargers in one combined facility, and we rate that as the tidier route when both land at once.

-Infrastructure has a long useful life — commercial charging kit typically lasts 10 to 15 years — which suits longer-term HP or finance lease structures.
+Infrastructure has a long useful life, with commercial charging kit typically lasting 10 to 15 years, which suits longer-term HP or finance lease structures.
 Operating lease is rare here.
-The asset is bolted to a specific site, and recovery becomes awkward for the lender if the business vacates the premises mid-term.
+The asset is bolted to a specific site, and recovery becomes awkward for the lender if you vacate the premises mid-term.
+That site-tie is the whole reason.

 Solar and Renewable Energy Finance

-On-site renewables — solar PV, battery storage, wind turbines on suitable sites — are financed as capital assets.
+On-site renewables, meaning solar PV, battery storage, and wind turbines on suitable sites, are financed as capital assets.
 Solar PV for commercial premises typically runs £30,000 to £300,000 depending on scale.
 Battery storage adds £10,000 to £50,000 or more per installation, sometimes considerably more on larger sites.

 Power purchase agreements (PPAs) sit outside asset finance but are a real alternative to ownership.
-The installer keeps the system and the business buys the electricity it generates at a rate below grid cost.
-PPAs suit businesses that want the energy saving without the capital commitment, and accept giving up the underlying asset value.
+The installer keeps the system and you buy the electricity it generates at a rate below grid cost.
+PPAs suit you if you want the energy saving without the capital commitment, and you accept giving up the underlying asset value.
+That is the trade-off in one line.

 Tax Incentives and Their Impact